Thursday, July 29, 2021

 Digital Health Records- Many schools use some sort of digital school management software; such as Skyward, SASI, PowerSchool etc. What program does your school us?
 If there is a way to incorporate health history information into your school management software system then I would recommend doing so.
 It might seems time consuming at the moment, but you will save time in the long run.

 Health Conditions Lists- Many moons ago, I used to create digital Health Concern lists- this was my only option.
 I would create a columned filled Excel spreadsheet and sort and organize as needed!
 Thankfully now, I can use my school's school management software to organize this same information!
-My experience is with the management system- Skyward.
+My experience is with the management system- Skyward!
 Skyward allows the ability to add health concern information as a "Health Condition".
 Then, "Health Condition" reports can be created by grade level, graduation year, teacher, etc. These reports also provide an overall school summary including the number of students with each health condition.
 This information is very valuable for your end of the year (EOY) report for your school administration, school board, and/or supervisor.

 Healthcare Plans- Use the gathered health history information to create healthcare plans.
 There are many FREE and paid examples of healthcare plans all over the Internet- just Google what you are looking for.
 Maybe you don't think you have enough time to create a healthcare plan for every student who might need one- that is OKAY!
 You can always create a generic plan to put in place for specific health conditions- asthma, seizures, food allergies etc. Then, you can decide which students need their own specific emergency action plans from their private physicians and use your time to encourage parents to provide those completed emergency plans to you.